munkireport/munkireport-php/docs/illuminate/auth-saml2.md

 # SAML 2 Identity Provider (IdP) Entity ID, but really usually referred to as "Issuer"
 SAML2_azuread_IDP_ENTITYID=""

+# MunkiReport adds this variable to customise the Title when users visit the login page
+# The button will read "Sign in with <displayname>"
+SAML2_azuread_IDP_DISPLAYNAME="Azure AD"
 ```

 ### 3. Tell your provider which URLs and Entity IDs they should expect